aasthas97/MS-thesis/README.md

 # Data
 This repo does not contain all the data.
 If you want to see the transforms and skeletons I used, please ask.

+# Using the code
+Refer to chapter 5 of the thesis for details.

+## Sec 5.2.1: Program IDs
+See [program-ID].

+## Sec 5.2.2 Grid Representations
+See [grid]